janwilmake/agent-pod/cloudflare-pod-server/README.md

 - Consider granting read/write scope by default to `clients/{client_id}/*`, reserving this space for any client.

 This now opens the door for doing much more because it allows easily making web-based apps that use a central file system without owning the data.

+To work towards an MVP that is viable open source:

+- Instruct users to self-host this on their own Cloudflare
+- Offer a clear path to creating pod servers that can be hosted anywhere